mangrish/java-neo4j-ogm/README.md

 java-neo4j-ogm
 ==============

-A Java Object Graph Mapper (OGM) for standalone Neo4J instances.
+A lightweight Java Object Graph Mapper (OGM) for standalone Neo4J instances.

 This library does not support embedded Neo4J instances.